 But at the moment, the Andeans aren't supplying enough of the ancient grain.
 A few thousand miles north, at a downtown Washington D.C. outlet of the fast-casual Freshii chain one recent evening, a sign delivered unpleasant news: "As a result of issues beyond Freshii's control, Quinoa is not available."
 Strong worldwide demand, the sign explained, had led to a shortage.
 A Freshii spokeswoman said that prices had suddenly spiked, and the company gave franchises the choice to either eat the cost or pull the ingredient while they renegotiated their contract.

-Quinoa is a low-calorie, gluten-free, high-protein grain that tastes great.
+Quinoa is a gluten-free grain that tastes great (with some seasoning).
 Its popularity has exploded in the last several years, particularly among affluent, health-conscious Americans.
 But the kinks that kept the grain out of Freshii that day are emblematic of the hurdles it will face to becoming a truly widespread global commodity and a major part of Americans' diet.
 It shows the crucial role of global agribusiness, big-ticket infrastructure investment, and trade in bringing us the things we eat, whether we like it or not.

 In short, it's hard to keep something on the menu if you might not be able to afford it the next day.
 And the American agricultural economy makes it hard for a new product to reach the kind of steady prices and day-in-day-out supply that it takes to make it big.

 Quinoa went extinct in the United States long before upscale lunch places started putting it in side salads.
 Agronomists have found evidence of its cultivation in the Mississippi Valley dating back to the first millennium AD, but it faded away after farmers opted for higher-yielding corn, squash, and bean crops.